 What's happening to car insurance prices?

-The ABI's latest figures show that average car insurance premiums have fallen for two consecutive quarters, and are £60 lower than they were last year, when they were £622.
+The ABI's latest figures show that average car insurance premiums have fallen for three consecutive quarters, and are £56 lower than they were last year.

 However, premiums are still more expensive now than a couple of years ago.
-The average cost of an annual policy was £511 in April to June 2023, so across that period, they've risen by approximately 10% (or £51).
+The average cost of an annual policy was £561 in July to September 2023 and £635 in the first three months of last year.

 Published every three months, the ABI's data gives the most accurate picture of the market, as it's based on actual prices paid by drivers (as opposed to quotes), and covers both new customers and those renewing existing policies.